100 Miles and Runnin' (song)

-"100 Miles and Runnin'" is a song by American hip-hop group N.W.A from their 1990 EP 100 Miles and Runnin'.
+"100 Miles and Runnin'" is a song by American hip-hop group N.W.A from their 1990 EP of the same name.
 The song also appeared on the N.W.A's Greatest Hits and The Best of N.W.A: The Strength of Street Knowledge compilation.

 Music video

 In November 1990, a music video directed by Eric Meza was aired and released.
 In the video the intro begins with N.W.A members being arrested by the police and exactly when the song begins they flee and appear on several scenes including, jumping onto the roof of a moving car, fleeing to back of a van and others.
 In the end someone wears a baseball cap similar to the ones the band members wear, so the police get into the house and grab the cap, and they understand that it's someone else dressed similarly to the N.W.A members.
 Also in the middle of the video a car is seen exploding after MC Ren performs a front-flip over it.
 "100 Miles and Runnin" also charted at No. 54 at U.S. Hot R&B.